hfp/libxs/README.md

 * [Profiling using Intel&#160;VTune&#160;Amplifier](documentation/libxs_prof.md#intelvtuneamplifier)
 * [Profiling using Linux&#160;perf](documentation/libxs_prof.md#linuxperf)

 <a name="tuning"></a>At build time, a variety of options exist to customize LIBXS.
-The library is setup for a broad range of use cases, which include sophisticated defaults for general use.
+The library is setup for a broad range of use cases, which include sophisticated defaults for typical use.

 * [Customizing performance](documentation/libxs_tune.md#tuning)
 * <a name="auto-dispatch"></a>[Tuning auto-dispatch](documentation/libxs_tune.md#auto-dispatch)